Blood libel: Renaissance and Baroque

+In Ravensburg in 1430, a blood libel saw most of the city's Jewish community burned after being charged with the ritual murder of a 13-year-old Christian boy called Ludwig Ettelin.
+Ettelin's body was found hanging from a tree in the Haßlach forest, heavily scavenged post-mortem.
+Popular suspicion quickly alighted on a wealthy Jewish merchant named Eleazarus who was alleged to have conspired with two other prominent Jewish townspeople to murder the boy at his daughter's wedding some three months earlier.
+Under severe torture, Eleazarus confessed to the accusations against him.
+The town's remaining Jews were burned alive as co-conspirators on 3 July.
+Their property was confiscated by the civic officials and handed over to Sigismund, the Holy Roman Emperor.
+The following year, the town decreed that Jews never again be permitted into the town.
+The decree stood until the early nineteenth century.

 In 1475, Simon of Trent, aged two, disappeared and his father alleged that he had been kidnapped and murdered by the local Jewish community.
 Fifteen local Jews were sentenced to death and burned.
 Simon was regarded locally as a saint, although he was never canonised by the church of Rome.
 He was removed from the Roman Martyrology in 1965 by Pope Paul VI.

 In 1490, a four-year-old Christian boy named Christopher of Toledo, also known as Christopher of La Guardia or "the Holy Child of La Guardia", was supposedly murdered by two Jews and three conversos (converts to Christianity).
 In total, eight men were executed.
 It is now believed that this case was constructed by the Spanish Inquisition to facilitate the expulsion of Jews from Spain.

 In 1494 a case at Trnava, Slovakia, the impossible forced confessions from women and children shows that the accused preferred death as a means of escape from the torture, and admitted everything that was asked of them.
 They even said that Jewish men menstruated and practiced the drinking of Christian blood as a remedy.